 “The cost of addressing climate change is manageable, but the cost of not doing so is unaffordable,” said Yvo de Boer, former Executive Secretary of the United Nations Framework Convention on Climate Change.

 This was mentioned during a Carbon Literacy course conducted by Adam Green from Global Carbon Exchange (GCX), which I attended this week.

 Did you know that one ton of Carbon dioxide equals the volume of a three bedroom house?
 The average South African emits nine tons of CO2 per year.

-‘Nature is built on a cyclic model, there is no waste,’ Green said.
-Naturally CO2 exists in the atmosphere and is emitted by respiration and dead organisms.
+Carbon dioxide exists naturally in the atmosphere and is emitted by respiration and dead organisms.
 These dead organisms become fossil fuels.